Director and General Counsel

 Caucasus and Central Asia.

-as State Advisor of the United States Congressional Advisory Board,
+Advisor of the United States Congressional Advisory Board, and also

 non-governmental organizations, including the Shimon Perez Peace

-expose and shut down corrupt Russian bank Inkombank, controlled by
+shut down corrupt Russian bank Inkombank, controlled by Semyon

-Semyon Mogilevich, one of the world's most powerful mafia dons,
+Mogilevich, one of the world's most powerful mafia dons, who appears

-co-authored (together with the Ministry of Justice of Russia,
+(together with the Ministry of Justice of Russia, University of

-University of Pittsburgh Law School and other Institute's experts) Trade
+Pittsburgh Law School and other Institute's experts) Trade and

 Together with other experts